-Start wear measure 1000km or end of test measure & km % wear rate per 100km Comments / Observations n/a n/a n/a n/a n/a Not tested due to previous wear rates.
+Start wear measure 500km measure 1000km or end of test measure & km % Wear for block (0.5mm=100%) % wear rate per 100km Comments / Observations n/a n/a n/a n/a n/a Not tested as past wear allowance - however as an approximation we are using 5 x wet contamination wear rate as result for extreme contamination block (based on increase seen during msw test which was tested in both).
+This would equate to 100% wear from new in around 409km - so not as high as would hope.